pjbiggs/Massey203311/Week9/Week9.md

 >**Question 1:**
 >
-> On looking at Kaiju webserver, on the left are listed the reference databases.
+> On looking at one of the Kaiju GitHub pages (<https://github.com/bioinformatics-centre/kaiju>), in a section called "Creating the Kaiju index" are listed the reference databases.
 Have a look at the quick database descriptions and write down in the box below what you think might happen in terms of the potential results we might get back when our results are notified to us.
 >
 > <table><tr><th> </th></tr><tbody><tr><td> </td></tr><tr><td> </td></tr><tr><td> </td></tr></tbody></table>

-### Exercise 2: Data uploading and generation -- the 2024 method
+### Exercise 2: Data uploading and generation -- the current method

 We are going to replicate this process on the command line, with two variations: the number of reads, and the database we are going to use.  so that this can be run within the time of lab practical we will use the "fungi" database and 50,000 reads.